Frequent Drunk Driving Topics, Consequences for 1st, 2nd, 3rd Offense, Refusing Chemical Test

 Blood alcohol content (BAC) charts are a worthy source of information to calculate the amount of alcohol consumption that is required to be considered legally intoxicated.
 These charts provide a fairly accurate estimate of the amount of alcohol within a person’s blood based upon two key variables; body weight and the number of drinks consumed.
 However, the charts do not take individual metabolism rates into consideration.
 Metabolism can be affected by several factors, such as body temperature, the type of alcoholic beverage consumed, and the amount and type of food consumed.
 BAC Reference Chart

-ESTIMATION: How long to eliminate alcohol from your system?
+ESTIMATION: How long does it take for alcohol to be eliminated from your system?

 Should I refuse to take a breath or blood test?